Wayneoween/dndaux.de/docs/glossary-tooltip-usage.md

 - **✅ Accessible**: Proper hover states and keyboard navigation
 - **✅ Inline rendering**: Proper HTML generation without paragraph breaks
 - **✅ Clean and reliable**: No nested tooltips or HTML corruption

+## GitHub Actions Setup

+The repository includes a GitHub Actions workflow (`.github/workflows/pages.yml`) that automatically:

+1. **Detects changes** when content is pushed to the main branch
+2. **Processes glossary terms** using the Rake task
+3. **Commits processed files** back to the repository (if changes were made)
+4. **Builds and deploys** the site to GitHub Pages

+### Key Features:
+- Runs automatically when Sveltia CMS saves content
+- Uses `[skip ci]` in commit messages to avoid infinite loops
+- Only commits if files were actually changed by glossary processing
+- Seamlessly integrates with GitHub Pages deployment

+### Configuration:
+The workflow requires:
+- `contents: write` permission to commit processed files back to the repository
+- GitHub Pages to be configured to use "GitHub Actions" as the source (not "Deploy from a branch")

+**To enable this workflow:**
+1. Go to your repository Settings > Pages
+2. Under "Source", select "GitHub Actions" instead of "Deploy from a branch"
+3. The custom workflow will then be used for all deployments

+### Troubleshooting:
+- If the default Jekyll action runs instead of your custom workflow, make sure GitHub Pages source is set to "GitHub Actions"
+- Check the Actions tab to see which workflow is running
+- The workflow will show "Auto-process glossary tooltips [skip ci]" commits when processing occurs

 ## Pre-commit Hook Setup